2008 Vermont gubernatorial election

 The 2008 Vermont gubernatorial election took place on November 4.
 Incumbent Republican Governor Jim Douglas won re-election to a fourth term.
 The gubernatorial primary took place on September 9, 2008.

+Despite Democrat Barack Obama concurrently winning the state in a landslide in the presidential election and carrying every county, Republican Governor Jim Douglas was able to win reelection in a landslide and carried every county in the state himself.
+Democrats actually came in third, about 200 votes behind Independent candidate Anthony Pollina.